bhargabganguli/bhargabchipkg/README.md

 Bottom 20% salesman in grp 2.

-Grp 1 and grp 2 are the two levels of arg4
+N.B: Grp 1 and grp 2 are the two levels of arg4